Physician Assistant Program

 - Completed Organic Chemistry or Biochemistry - 3 credits (1 course)

 - Completed Human Anatomy & Physiology – 8 credits (2 courses with labs).
-Kinesiology, Environmental Engineering, and Exercise Science will not be accepted
+Kinesiology, Environmental Engineering, and Exercise Science will not be accepted.
+Either Human Anatomy & Physiology I & II with labs will be accepted OR Human Anatomy with lab and Human Physiology with lab will be accepted (a combination will not be considered).

 - Completed four semester hours (1 course with lab) of Microbiology